jeancflanagan/jeancflanagan/_posts/2013-05-20-learning-to-read-the-tree-of-life.md

 ---
+title: 'Learning to read the tree of life'
 category: writing
-title: 'Learning to read the tree of life'
-date: 2013-05-20 10:00
+option:
+  - selected
-description: 'For biologists, the "tree of life" stands for both the unity and diversity of life.
+description: 'For biologists, the “tree of life” stands for both the unity and diversity of life.
 But are students and non-scientists accurately interpreting its branches?'
 source: <cite>PLOS Sci-Ed</cite>
 sourceurl: http://blogs.plos.org/scied/2013/01/14/facing-the-research-practice-divide-in-science-education/
 image: